Module regpy.operators

 return LinearCombination(self, other)

-elif np.isscalar(other) or isinstance(other, np.ndarray):
+elif np.isscalar(other) or other in self.codomain:

 return OuterShift(self, other)